sagemath/sagewiki_to_gh-2022-10-10/combinat.md

  * Cite Sage-Combinat when you use it for research publications (TODO: provide a standard citation here).

- * The collection of patches is managed using a [[http://sage.math.washington.edu:2144/|patch server]] (mercurial queues).
+ * The collection of patches is managed using a [[http://combinat.sagemath.org/patches/|patch server]]  (mercurial queues).
 Use it to try out the latest experimental features, or contribute your own patches!
+(You may still need to access to the  [[http://sage.math.washington.edu:2144/|old patch server]])

   * [[http:/combinat/MercurialStepByStep|Step by step tutorial]]  (in particular, how to '''download Sage-Combinat''')